$Q$- and $A$-Learning Methods for Estimating Optimal Dynamic Treatment Regimes: Simulation Studies

-By Section~\ref{ss:a6} of the supplemental article [\citet{Schulte}], $H(\dopt) = 1120$, whereas $\E\{H(\hatdopt_Q)\} \approx 1117.1$ (estimated standard error 1.3) and $\E\{H(\hatdopt_A)\} \approx 1119.9$ (0.3), so that $R(\hatdopt_Q)$ and $R(\hatdopt_A)$ are virtually equal to one.
-Thus, although \iQ-learning yields poor estimation of parameters in the contrast functions, efficiency loss for estimating the optimal regime is negligible.
-A possible explanation is that for (\ref{eq:moodiereg1}) and (\ref{eq:moodiereg2}), patients near the true treatment decision boundary would have $C^0_k(\barS_k,\barA_{k-1})$, $k=1,2$, close to zero.
-Thus, even if a regime improperly assigns treatment, patients near this boundary have only a small loss in expected outcome.
-This, and the fact that only a small subset of the population is affected by poor treatment decisions under \iQ-learning, results in the relatively good expected outcome under the estimated \iQ-learning regime.
+By Section~A.6 of the supplemental article [\citet{Schulte}], $H(d^{\mathrm{opt}}) = 1120$, whereas $\E\{H(\widehat{d}^{\mathrm {opt}}_Q)\} \approx1117.1$ (estimated standard error 1.3) and $\E\{H(\widehat{d}^{\mathrm {opt}}_A)\} \approx 1119.9$ (0.3), so that $R(\widehat{d}^{\mathrm{opt}}_Q)$ and $R(\widehat{d}^{\mathrm{opt}}_A)$ are virtually equal to one.
+Thus, although \iQ-learning yields poor estimation of parameters in the contrast functions, loss in $v$-efficiency of the estimated optimal regime is negligible.
+A possible explanation is as follows.
+For (\ref{eq:moodiereg1}) and (\ref{eq:moodiereg2}), some patients near the true treatment decision boundary would have $C^0_k(\barS_k,\barA_{k-1})$, $k=1,2$, close to zero.
+Thus, even if a regime improperly assigns treatment to these patients, they would experience only a small loss in outcome and hence have little effect on the overall average.
+For other patients for whom the true contrast is not close to zero, improper assignment could result in considerable degradation of outcome.
+Because the proportion of patients receiving improper assignment is small in this scenario, the effect of these latter patients on the overall expected outcome is not substantial, leading to the relatively good expected outcome under the estimated \iQ-learning regime.